lightbasenl/platforms/packages/compas-convert/docs/choose-your-own-adventure.md

 export type ProjectUser = AuthUserQueryResolver<typeof userBuilder>;
 ```

+In some functions you only use specific properties of the full entity; in those cases you
+might want to use the `Pick` type-utility or use the `select` property on a query builder
+(which `QueryResolver`'s take into account).

 ## GitHub actions and documentation

 You might have changed various commands, for example `npm run test` vs `npx compas test`,